crossbario/autobahn-python/docs/wamp/programming.rst

 Running Subclass-Style Components
 ---------------------------------

 You can use the same "component" APIs to run a component based on subclassing `ApplicationSession`.
 In older code it's common to see :class:`autobahn.twisted.wamp.ApplicationRunner` or :class:`autobahn.asyncio.wamp.ApplicationRunner`.
-This runner lacks many of the options of the :func:`autobahn.twisted.component.run` or :func:`autobahn.asyncio.component.run` functions, so although it can still be useful you like want to upgrade to :func:`run`.
+This runner lacks many of the options of the :func:`autobahn.twisted.component.run` or :func:`autobahn.asyncio.component.run` functions, so although it can still be useful you likely want to upgrade to :func:`run`.

-All you need to do is set the `session_factory` of a :class:`autobahn.twisted.component.Component` instance to your :class:`autobahn.twisted.wamp.ApplicationSession` subclass.
+All you need to do is set the `session_factory` of a :class:`autobahn.twisted.component.Component` instance to your :class:`autobahn.twisted.wamp.ApplicationSession` subclass (or pass it as a ``kwarg`` when creating the :class:`Component`)

 .. code-block:: python

-    comp = Component(...)
+    comp = Component(
-    comp.session_factory = MyApplicationSession
+        session_factory=MyApplicationSession,
+    )

 Patterns for More Complicated Applications
 ------------------------------------------

 Many of the examples in this documentation use a decorator style with fixed, static WAMP URIs for registrations and subscriptions.
-If you have a more complex application, you might want to create URIs at run-time or link several `Commponents` together.
+If you have a more complex application, you might want to create URIs at run-time or link several :class:`Component` instances together.

-It is important to remember that :class:`Component` handles re-connection which implies there are times when your component is **not** connected.
+It is important to remember that :class:`Component` handles re-connection  -- this implies there are times when your component is **not** connected.
 The `on_join` handlers are run whenever a fresh WAMP session is started, so this is the appropriate way to hook in "initialization"-style code (`on_leave` is where "un-initialization" code goes).
+Note that each new WAMP session will use a new instance of :class:`ApplicationSession`.

-Here's a slightly more complex example that is a simple `Klein`_ Web application that publishes to a WAMP session when a certian URL is requested (note that the Crossbario.io router supports `various REST-style integrations <https://crossbar.io/docs/HTTP-Bridge/>`_ already).
+Here's a slightly more complex example that is a small `Klein`_ Web application that publishes to a WAMP session when a certian URL is requested (note that the Crossbario.io router supports `various REST-style integrations <https://crossbar.io/docs/HTTP-Bridge/>`_ already).
 Using a similar pattern, you could tie together two or more :class:`Component` instances (even connecting to two or more *different* WAMP routers).

 .. _Klein: https://github.com/twisted/klein